Innmind/documentation/docs/getting-started/operating-system/http.md

 # HTTP

-This HTTP client uses the immutable object describing the protocol from the [`innmind/http` package](https://github.com/Innmind/Http).
+This HTTP client uses the immutable objects describing the protocol from the [`innmind/http` package](https://github.com/Innmind/Http).

 ## Usage